LDAPAccountManager/lam/lam/lib/3rdParty/composer/fgrosse/phpasn1/README.md

 [![Latest Unstable Version](https://poser.pugx.org/fgrosse/phpasn1/v/unstable.png)](https://packagist.org/packages/fgrosse/phpasn1)
 [![License](https://poser.pugx.org/fgrosse/phpasn1/license.png)](https://packagist.org/packages/fgrosse/phpasn1)

+---

+<h2><span style="color:red">Notice: This library is no longer actively maintained!</span></h2>
+If you are currently using PHPASN1, this might not be an immediate problem for you, since this library was always rather stable.

+However, you are advised to migrate to alternative packages to ensure that your applications remain functional also with newer PHP versions.

+---

 A PHP Framework that allows you to encode and decode arbitrary [ASN.1][3] structures using the [ITU-T X.690 Encoding Rules][4].
 This encoding is very frequently used in [X.509 PKI environments][5] or the communication between heterogeneous computer systems.